 7. Eat well

 Once you have finished working out in hot weather, cool yourself down with an ice pop and then replenish the calories and nutrients that you’ve lost by eating a high carb and protein meal.
 2 eggs, a chicken breast, a handful of nuts or cheese are excellent snacks that will keep you going.
-If you don’t feel like eating, make some refreshing smoothie.
+If you don’t feel like eating, make some refreshing smoothies.
 Watermelon smoothie is a healthy post-workout drink that will help to get you back on track fast and enjoy other summer activities all day long.

 Exercising in hot weather isn’t as hard as it seems, but it does take more preparation.
 Just make sure you stay always hydrated and don’t be too harsh on yourself.
 Avoid working out when it’s too hot outside and, if needed, reduce your exercise time.
 Do you enjoy exercising in the heat?
 Share your thoughts, please.